Agatha Sangma: Career

 Sangma was first elected to the 14th Lok Sabha in a by-election in May 2008, after her father P.A.
 Sangma resigned from the seat to enter state politics.
 Later she was re elected to 15th Lok Sabha.
-At age 29, Sangma is the youngest Member of Parliament ever to be appointed Union Minister in Government of India till date.
+At age 29, Sangma was the youngest Member of Parliament ever to be appointed Union Minister in Government of India to date.

 Sangma was Minister of State for Rural development.
 She resigned from this post during the cabinet reshuffle in October 2012.

 It was reported in November 2017 that she would contest the 2018 Meghalaya legislative assembly election on a National People's Party (NPP) ticket.
-She contested from the South Tura constituency and polled 6,499 votes winning the seat.
-But she submitted her resignation as member of the House in an attempt to pave way for her brother to contest the bypoll from her constituency.
+She contested from the South Tura constituency and polled 6,499 votes, winning the seat.
+But she submitted her resignation as member of the House in an attempt to pave way for her brother to contest the by-election from her constituency.

 Personal life

-Her brother Conrad Sangma is the Chief Minister in the Meghalaya State Assembly.
+Her brother Conrad Sangma is the current Chief Minister of Meghalaya.
 Agatha married Patrick Rongma Marak, a physician, on 21 November 2019.